jimyandres/Node-projects/Module_03/MongoDB-Migration/readme.md

 The proposed implementation does not support to exchange the order of the data to merge (just like backup and then the incomplete data).

-## Issues and Security Vulnerabilities
+## Issues

-If you discover any bug, please send an e-mail to Jimy Andres via [jimyandres.ar@gmail.com](mailto:jimyandres.ar@gmail.com), or open a new Issue describing the process flow to replicate the problem.
+If you discover any bug, please open a new Issue describing the process flow to replicate the problem.

 ## License